jshen21/cc-openlibrary/README.md

     2. Use modularized structure: create "Books" component to render books, sorted books and filtered books conditionally; create "Loading" screen when fetching "Books" and "SingleBook".
 5. Readability: write documentation and comments to increase code readability and maintainability.

-## Areas for Improvements

-1. Front-end routing: due to limited time and the priorities I allocated to elsewhere in the project, I have not yet incorporated front-end routing via React-Router.
-This will be the next-step to render different components using react routes, and allow the user to "go back" and "go forward" easily.
-2. More robust testing: I wrote some React and Redux unit tests, but as a next-step, I would like to include more robust React and Redux testing (such as integration tests) and to add server testing and utility testing.
-3. Continuous Integration using Travis.

 ## To run this locally:
 1. npm install